 Faculty of Business and Economics

-The FBE has provided all levels of university studies for almost 60 years now.
+The Faculty of Business and Economics has provided all levels of university studies for already 60 years.
+The FBE celebrates its 60 years anniversary from establishment in 2019.
 We follow the most up-to-date trends in education and currently cater to 4 000 undergraduate and postgraduate students.
 It is our priority to offer study programmes which will enable our graduates to use opportunities and find employment throughout the European labour market.
 We have achieved significant results in research and development in accordance with the scientific policy of the Czech Ministry of Education as well as independently.

 Faculty has attained a ‘Group A’ listing in the latest accreditation process in the Czech Republic, which ranks our Faculty amongst the best schools of business and economics (numbering 21 in total) in the country.